A raft slab is reinforced concrete slab on ground that is strengthened with integral concrete beams in both directions.

 Usually a raft slab is used as the foundation for new houses and extensions.
 Raft slabs in Australia are designed to comply with Australian standard AS2870.

-We call the strengthening beams strip footings (because they run in parallel strips).
+At Cornell Engineers, we call the strengthening beams strip footings (because they run in parallel strips).
 The beams around the outside are called edge beams.

 How Thick is a Raft Slab

-Sometimes the slab portion is made thicker, up to 150mm (8 inches) thick, to make it stronger or able to span further.
+Sometimes the slab is made thicker, up to 150mm (8 inches) thick, to make it stronger or able to span further.

 What is the Minimum Thickness of a Slab

 In residential buildings, the minimum thickness of a slab is 85mm (3.35 inches) in waffle slab construction and 100mm (4 inches) in raft slab construction.

 Here’s the process for building a raft slab for a house.